Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Serta: Take as much as $200 off Arctic mattresses.

-• Sleep Number: Save on mattresses, pillows and extra sleep equipment with a variety of Presidents Day presents.
+• Sleep Number: Save on mattresses, pillows and extra sleep equipment with a spread of Presidents Day affords.

-• Society6: Take 40% off wall artwork, dwelling decor and every part else, all whereas supporting artists.
+• Society6: Take 40% off wall artwork, residence decor and all the pieces else, all whereas supporting artists.

-• Sur La Table: Shop the Long Weekend Sale for as much as 50% off tons of kitchenware from prime manufacturers.
+• Sur La Table: Shop the Long Weekend Sale for as much as 50% off tons of kitchenware from high manufacturers.

 • Tempur-Pedic: Save as much as $500 on premium adjustable mattress units.